Northbound gNMI service

 onos-config

-gnmi_cli -address onos-config:5150 -set \ -proto "update: <path: <target: 'devicesim-1', elem: <name: 'interfaces'> elem: <name: 'interface' key:<key:'name' value:'eth1' >> elem: <name: 'config'> elem: <name: 'name'>> val: <string_val: 'eth1'>> extension: <registered_ext: <id: 100, msg:'added_devicesim-1-IF'>> update: <path: <target: 'devicesim-2', elem: <name: 'interfaces'> elem: <name: 'interface' key:<key:'name' value:'eth1' >> elem: <name: 'config'> elem: <name: 'name'>> val: <string_val: 'eth1'>> extension: <registered_ext: <id: 101, msg:'1.0.0'>> extension: <registered_ext: <id: 102, msg:'Devicesim'>>" \ -timeout 5s -alsologtostderr -insecure \ -client_crt /etc/ssl/certs/client1.crt \ -client_key /etc/ssl/certs/client1.key \ -ca_crt /etc/ssl/certs/onfca.crt
+gnmi_cli -address onos-config:5150 -set \ -proto "update: <path: <target: 'devicesim-1', elem: <name: 'system'> elem: <name: 'clock' > elem: <name: 'config'> elem: <name: 'timezone-name'>> val: <string_val: 'Europe/Paris'>>" \ -timeout 5s -en PROTO -alsologtostderr -insecure \ -client_crt /etc/ssl/certs/client1.crt -client_key /etc/ssl/certs/client1.key -ca_crt /etc/ssl/certs/onfca.crt

 There is a quirk with the OpenConfig models (e.g. for Stratum and Devicesim), where the name of the interface is a leaf ref to a name attribute beneath it.
 This means that an interface cannot be created without specifying the config/name attribute at the same time (as above).
 Otherwise error